Using InterSystems IRIS Natural Language Processing (NLP)

 Throughout this documentation, all NLP classes referred to are located in the %iKnow

 class also contains a number of NLP utilities that can be used to simplify coding of common NLP operations.
 These utilities are provided as shortcuts; all of the operations performed by %SYSTEM.iKnow

 class methods can also be performed by %iKnow

-NLP globals in a namespace have the following prefix: ^ISC.IK:
+NLP globals in a namespace have the following prefix: ^IRIS.IK: